jploskonka/jploskonka.github.io/content/post/continous_delivery_hugo_circleci.md

 $ ./publish_to_ghpages
 ```

-## Automating deployments with CirleCI
+## Automating deployments with CircleCI
 Before going further make sure to setup your project on CircleCI, [here's
 official guide](https://circleci.com/docs/2.0/).